SuleimanFarah/sunpy/ORG/Coordination-Meeting-2021-Notes.rst

 - Typical US non-profit structure but is not itself a non-profit organisation

 - Self electing board
-- Lead dev elected by board and day to day running delgated to this person
+- Lead dev elected by board and day to day running delegated to this person
 - Financial matters still remit of the board
 - Numfocus has oversight to make sure follow US non-profit rules (mainly financial)
 - What does the project spend money on?